Crossfire (2007 video game): Characters

-Characters are the avatar of players and are what they will look like while playing in the game.
-A note is that while all characters are visually unique from each other, they are all functionally the same with no real advantages or disadvantages from each other in terms of stats, apart from a few limited-edition characters who are, for example; able to see better through smoke or reduce the visual incapacitating effects of flash bang grenades.
+Characters are the avatar of players and are what they will look like to other players while playing the game.
+While all characters are visually unique from each other, most are functionally the same with no real advantages or disadvantages.
+There are however a few limited-edition characters who are, for example, able to see better through smoke or reduce the visual incapacitating effects of flash bang grenades.

 The characters featured in Crossfire are a combination of both real and fictional Special Forces groups.
 The real groups featured are: The Russian OMON, the LAPD SWAT, the British SAS and SBS, the Brazilian BOPE, the German GSG 9, the Korean 707th Special Mission Group, the United Nations Special Forces, and the American Navy SEALs.
 Each character also has both a Black List and Global Risk variant.
 Some characters are bought with GP, while some are bought with premium currency.
 There are special characters found in some modes like the knight.

 There are also mutant characters for the Mutation/Hero modes, which unlike regular game characters, each have unique abilities.